n8cha/n8cha.github.io/_posts/2022-04-14-book-response-a-farewell-to-arms.md

 *"We were all cooked.
 The thing was not to recognize it."*

 Cooked indeed, but we keep going, stubborn and blind.
-And we hold on to the things that are good, like grappa after a meal or making love in a park or teasing our friends (and being teased in return).
+And we hold on to the things that are good, like grappa after dinner or making love in a park or teasing our friends (and being teased in return).
 They won't last forever, but neither will we.